WassimaMhanni/WassimaMhanni/README.md

 -
 🤝 I’m always open to collaborating on **Data Science**, **AI**, and **Data analyst** projects.
 Let’s explore new ideas, work on innovative solutions, and drive meaningful change through data.

-💡 *"Innovation begins with daring to follow one's own thoughts.
-I strive to be a creator, a thinker, and an innovator."*

 ---
 ## 🛠️ Technical Skills Summary